 Coastline (Costa): Low Coastal Mountain Range and Alluvium

-- Andes region (Sierra): High mountains shaped by vulcanos
+Andes Region (Sierra): High Mountains shaped by Volcanos

 The mountains of Ecuador reach heights of 5,900 m.
-The high valley between those two mountain ranges is on a height between 1,800 and 3,200 m.
-In a caldera in between lies Quito, the second highest capital of the world.
+The high valley between those two mountain ranges is at a height between 1,800 and 3,200 m.
+In a caldera in between lies Quito, the second-highest capital of the world.
 The Galapagos Islands, situated approximately 1000 km from the coast, consist of 14 bigger and 100 small islands.
 The name goes back to the famous inhabitants of the islands, the turtles.